Generalized Penalty for Circular Coordinate Representation: Real data analysis

 \subsection{Congress voting}

-The dataset we are analyzing is an U.S. congress voting record (1990-2016) dataset collected by \cite{vejdemo2012topology}.
-The congress voting dataset has been studied and it is observed to have non-trivial connectivity features along with many extreme circles existing in the dataset.
-Therefore, classical circular coordinates methodology has been applied on this voting record dataset to detect evolution of voting patterns.
-In this data analysis, we show how we could use the different coordinates obtained from the $L_2$ penalty and $L_1$ penalty to display the polarization of congress voting throughout years.
-For this real-world dataset, we focus on the difference between these two sets of coordinates instead of one coordinates alone.
+The dataset we are analyzing is a U.S. congress voting record (1990-2016) dataset collected by \cite{vejdemo2012topology}.
+The congress voting dataset has been studied and it is observed to have nontrivial connectivity features along with many extreme circles existing in the dataset.
+Therefore, the classical circular coordinates methodology has been applied to this voting record dataset to detect the evolution of voting patterns.
+For this real-world dataset, we focus on the difference between these two sets of coordinates instead of one coordinate alone.
 This real data analysis is dedicated to using the comparison information from different penalties.

-Unlike sonar record, the dynamics in the congress voting dataset across years exhibits the evolution of voting records from non-polarization to polarization.
-Datasets from different opening years come in form of an $m\times d$ matrix, consisting of $m$ congressmen/women voting on $d$ issue bills.
-Each row of this data matrix stores a voting record of a specific congressman/woman during a certain opening year, and each column of this data matrix denotes a bill on certain issue.
+Datasets from different opening years come in the form of an $m\times d$ matrix, consisting of $m$ congressmen/women voting on $d$ issue bills.
+Each row of this data matrix stores a voting record of a specific congressman/woman during a certain opening year, and each column of this data matrix denotes a bill on a certain issue.
 When a congressman/woman votes ``Yes'' for a certain bill, we denote it by 1; when a congressman/woman votes ``No'' for a certain bill, we denote it by -1.
 We fill in 0 for all other outcomes other than ``Yes'' or ``No'' (including abstaining).

-When the congress share the same opinion on most issues, we will observe row vectors with almost all entries identical but only a few of them differ from each other.
-In such a situation, we only observe a few distinct row vectors caused by different party-lines.
-When the congress has polarized opinions, even people from the same party usually vote quite differently on the same issue.
-In this latter case, we will observe a lot more distinct row vectors in the $m$-dimensional row space.
-In short, when the congress is more polarized, we expect to see fewer sparse vectors in the dataset.

 As described above, we computed the circular coordinates using Vietoris-Rips complexes in $\mathbb{R}^{d}$.
-In Figure \ref{fig:Example Real Data}, we select significant cocycles with persistence greater than threshold $\tau=1$, and compute the circular coordinates under $L_{1}$ and $L_{2}$ penalty respectively \footnote{We omit the elastic norm here, since it is almost identical to $L_{1}$ penalty on this dataset}.
-Besides, we also provide a frequency curve for the distribution of coordinate values (different colors) and the combined coordinate values (black thick curve) computed from the persistent cohomology in each panel of Figure \ref{fig:Example Real Data-density}.
+In Figure \ref{fig:Example Real Data}, we select significant cocycles with persistence greater than threshold $\eta=1$, and compute the circular coordinates under $L_{1}$ and $L_{2}$ penalty, respectively\footnote{We omit the elastic norm here, since it is almost identical to $L_{1}$ penalty on this specific dataset.}.